 Sometimes I imagine how our descendants will look back on our world.
 Unless something is done about antibiotic resistance, I'm very much afraid that they'll look upon us the way 19th-century science fiction writers viewed Atlantis: as a lost paradise of magical technology -- in this case, one in which you could go to a child coughing her life out with pneumonia, stick a needle in her arm, and watch the disease melt away almost before your eyes.
 The first doctors who treated patients with antibiotics felt like they were witnessing miracles.
 Our grandchildren may feel much the same way about the ease with which we cured disease.

-At Wired, Maryn McKenna outlines all the medical miracles that antibiotics have made possible:
+At Wired, Maryn McKenna Antibiotic Resistance all the medical miracles that antibiotics have made possible:

 If we really lost antibiotics to advancing drug resistance -- and trust me, we're not far off -- here's what we would lose.
 Not just the ability to treat infectious disease; that's obvious.